-Periodically check that the outdoor unit is not damaged.
+Periodically check that the outdoor frame is not damaged.
 There is a risk of equipment damage.

-Install the unit in a safe location where no one can step on or fall onto it. () Do not install the unit with defective hanging, attaching, or mounting hardware.

-There is risk of unit and property damage.
+Install the unit in a safe location where nobody can step on or fall onto it. () Do not install the unit on a defective stand.
+There is a risk of unit and property damage.